 As a concrete example, the file from one detector of an LSSTCam observation taken sometime in 2025 could have a data coordinate of instrument="LSSTCam", detector=42, exposure=2025080300100 and be associated with a raw dataset type.
 The exposure record itself implies other information such as the physical filter and the time of observation.
-A deep coadd on a patch of sky would not have exposure dimensions at all and would instead be something like instrument="LSSTCam", tract=105, patch=2, band="r", skymap="something", which would tell you exactly where it is located in the sky and in what waveband since you can calculate it from the tract, patch, band and skymap.
+A deep coadd on a patch of sky would not have exposure dimensions at all and would instead be something like instrument="LSSTCam", tract=105, patch=2, skymap="something", which would tell you exactly where it is located in the sky since you can calculate it from the tract and patch and skymap.